-- property management fees calculated based on gross income of each tenant; - development fees for the management of the construction in adherence with the property's development plan; and - leasing commissions for all executed leases.
+- property management fees calculated based on gross income of each tenant; - · development fees for the management of the construction in adherence with the property's development plan; and - leasing commissions for all executed leases.

-Total management fees earned by the REIT under the agreement for the three and nine month periods ended September 30, 2020 were nil and \$0.2 million, respectively (three month period ended September 30, 2019 - \$0.1 million, nine month period ended September 30, 2019 - \$0.3 million).
+Total management fees earned by the REIT under the agreement were \$0.2 million for the year ended December 31, 2020 (December 31, 2019 - \$0.3 million).

-SUBSEQUENT EVENT
+SUBSEQUENT EVENTS